15 Hardboiled/American Crime Essentials

 For Kicks Dick Francis (1965) The popular and morally unambiguous equestrian tales of Francis were a big influence on later heroic thrillers.
 As with Ross MacDonald, Francis’s books are too much the same, but the early ones still have vitality.
 Nerve is another favorite.

 The Old English Peep Show (AKA A Pride of Heroes) Peter Dickinson (1969) A vivid example of decaying British empire is on view at a theme park boasting dangerous lions.
 Dickinson is seriously underrated, as he was one of the most poetic crime novelists of the 20th century.
-After the first run of policeman James Pibble books (Westlake thought Sleep and His Brother, not Peep Show, was his best) Dickinson wrote in fantasy genres; indeed, his most famous book internationally is probably Eva, a wonderful YA science fiction story about a human mind placed inside a chimpanzee.
+After the first run of policeman James Pibble books, Dickinson wrote in fantasy genres: His most famous book internationally is Eva, a wonderful YA science fiction story about a human mind placed inside a chimpanzee.
 Of the later non-series crime novels, I’d recommend Hindsight.
-(DTM: An Unusual Blend of Poetry and Fantasy.)
+Donald Westlake thought Sleep and His Brother (not The Old English Peep Show) was his best.

 Jack’s Return Home (AKA Get Carter) Ted Lewis (1970) The British prove they could write a great hardboiled novel.
 All of Lewis’s books are interesting, and some nominate GBH as an overlooked masterpiece.
-The film Get Carter with Michael Caine is splendid from top to bottom.
+The film Get Carter with Michael Caine is a classic by any standard.

 Judgement in Stone Ruth Rendell (1977) “Eunice Parchman killed the Coverdale family because she could not read or write.”
 Rendell might be the finest prose stylist of all the more prolific bestselling mystery writers, which is probably why she appears on Douglas Adams’s list of five favorite authors.
 Stone is one of the psychological standalones and it’s universally considered a masterwork; the Inspector Wexford detective series is also excellent.
 If Rendell allowed in some lightness and humor like Christie, Tey, or Colin Dexter, I’d read everything cover to cover.
 As it stands I just occasionally sample her rich bibliography.